opencog/destin/README.md

     $ cd Destin/Bindings/Python
     $ idle som.py

-    - Two windows appear, select the som.py window and click Run->Run Module (F5)
-    - Training will begin, after less than 5 minutes the SOM will popup.
+Two windows appear, select the som.py window and click Run->Run Module (F5) Training will begin, after less than 5 minutes the SOM will popup.

 To see DeSTIN train on an video and see its output:

     $ cd Destin/Bindings/Python
     $ idle dostuff.py

 Two windows should appear.

     - select the dostuff.py window
     - click Run -> Run Modedule ( F5 )

 You should see a video of a hand and windows for 8 layers.

 In the other "*Python Shell*" window you can interact with the code after its done with 500 frames ( about a minute).
 To make it continue processing type go(100) to have it process 100 more frames.
-You can make it train on webcam input instead by changing the line 'vs = pd.VideoSource(False, "hand.m4v")' to 'vs = pd.VideoSource(True, "")'
+You can make it train on webcam input instead by changing the line:

+    vs = pd.VideoSource(False, "hand.m4v")
+    to
+    'vs = pd.VideoSource(True, "")